Metaphor: ReFantazio Review in Progress - A High Fantasy Journey That Keeps Getting Better

 Metaphor shines in the small details.
 It’s a journey that slowly opens up from the grim twists to the traits that make every character in your journey worth exploring.
 I’m enjoying this adventure so far as i’m having a hard time focusing on the game’s main story as every small detour I take never feels like it was time wasted as I'm rewarded one way or another.

-We then have combat that weaves perfectly in between all the cutscenes and the banter as this is a turned-based combat system that can either go perfectly for your party or terribly through a single choice.
-Preparation and strategy can be key as I found myself able to beat enemies 2-5 levels higher than me but also find myself struggling with enemies of equal footing, simply because their moves counter my character’s current affinity.
-In Persona fashion, hitting an opponent’s weakness is integral as exploiting them results in more actions for your character and fewer resources used in the long run.
+Combat weaves perfectly in between all the cutscenes and the banter, as this is a turned-based combat system that can either go perfectly or terribly for your party due to a single choice.
+Preparation and strategy can be key, as I found myself able to beat enemies 2-5 levels higher than me, but also got caught struggling with foes of equal footing simply because their moves counter my character’s current affinity.
+In true Persona fashion, exploiting an opponent’s weakness is integral, as it results in more actions for your character and fewer resources used in the long run.

-If done correctly, I can deal the right amount of damage in the proper sequence, resulting in me preventing enemies from even damaging the party, which results in extra rewards.
-I’m handsomely rewarded for playing it smart but don’t think it’s a walk in the part as the ability to exploit a character’s weakness can easily be done to you.
-While I’ve had numerous fights that end flawlessly, I’ve witnessed the game over screen multiple times as monsters can trigger a downward spiral that’s hard to stop once it gets going as you can find yourself from a completely healthy team to now set to be wiped out in the next turn.
-The combat keeps me on my toes even on the weakest of enemies, making each combat thrilling.
+If done correctly, I can deal the right amount of damage in the proper sequence, thus preventing enemies from even damaging the party, which entails extra rewards.
+You’ll be handsomely rewarded for playing it smart, but don’t think it’s a walk in the park, as your weaknesses can be just as easily exploited.
+While I’ve had numerous fights that end flawlessly, I’ve witnessed the Game Over screen multiple times, as monsters can trigger a downward spiral that’s hard to stop once it gets going.
+You can find yourself going from a completely healthy team to being nearly wiped out in the next turn.
+The combat keeps me on my toes even with the weakest of enemies, making each fight thrilling.

-It’s also a battle of attrition as you have to manage each character’s MP, a character’s primary source to do most skills in the game.
-You can find yourself draining your MP rather quickly if you’re not careful, resulting in you struggling a bit at the tail-end of a dungeon, which mostly hosts a boss or some kind of encounter at the end.
-I found myself picking my fights and preparing unique class compositions to not only be effective in battle but to have enough resources to complete the dungeon and finish whatever side tasks I had to complete.
-Returning to town to recuperate seems like a simple solution, but in the world of Metaphor, time is gold as leaving to rest progresses you to the next day.
+It’s also a battle of attrition as you have to manage each character’s MP, the primary fuel for most in-game skills.
+MP drains rather quickly if you’re not careful, leaving you high and dry at the tail-end of a dungeon, which typically hosts a boss or some kind of encounter at the end.
+I found myself picking my fights and preparing unique class compositions to not only be effective in battle, but to have enough resources to complete the dungeon and finish whatever side tasks I had to complete.
+Returning to town to recuperate seems like a simple solution, but in the world of Metaphor, time is gold, as leaving to rest progresses you to the next day.

-Archetypes and the Character progression tied with it
+Archetypes, and the Character progression tied together with them

 Archetypes – Metaphor’s version of character classes, is a system I prefer over the Personas in the Persona series.
 Each playable character can invoke an Archetype, a class that gives them specific abilities, strengths, weaknesses, and added stats.
 One can run the mage Archetype to deal elemental damage when needed, or run the Knight Archetype to grab the attention of enemies to keep others safe.
 The Brawler can deal damage through the cost of health, Merchants can deal damage at the cost of money, the Faker Archetype that debuffs enemies, and so on.